 This new edition includes a new introduction along with forty percent new material, including stories from LGBT Catholics, and responses to the common questions about ministry to LGBT people.
 Father Martin turns to three virtues from the Catechism of the Catholic Church—“respect, compassion, and sensitivity”—as a model for how both the Catholic leadership and LGBT Catholics can move together on a “two-way bridge” toward reconciliation and love.

-This groundbreaking new book also includes spiritual and biblical resources for LGBT people and their families, friends, and allies.
+This revolutionary book also includes spiritual and biblical resources for the LGBT community and their families, friends, and allies.
 Father Martin offers biblical passages, accompanied by meditations and questions for reflection, to help LGBT people find their place in the church and enter into a deeper relationship with God.
-Building a Bridge is a compassionate book desperately needed in today's climate of divisiveness.
+Building a Bridge is a compassionate book desperately needed in today’s climate of divisiveness.